Animadversio/Animadversio.github.io/_academic_notes/Comparison-of-Major-DL-Frameworks.md

   * `predict` and `activations` seems like the function that calculate the activation like `forward`
     * `calculateActivations` is the core function underlying it.
 * Gradient Computation
-  * In 2019b, matlab autodifferentiation is done through `dlgradient` which could compute first order gradient for multiple input function using `dlarray` .
+  * In 2019b, matlab auto differentiation is done through `dlgradient` which could compute first order gradient for multiple input function using `dlarray` .
 However its current usage is not like `torch.autograd` see [example](https://www.mathworks.com/help/deeplearning/ug/include-automatic-differentiation.html ) .
-It has to be used in a function that gets passed to `dlfeval`
+It has to be used in a function that gets passed to `dlfeval` .
-  * Currently it doesn't support higher order derivative. (like Hessian.
+  * Currently **it doesn't support higher order derivative** in the backward mode! (like Hessian.
 So still needs pytorch for Hessian computation. )
+    * However if you do artificial forward differentiation to approximate the Hessian!
+There you only first order gradients.

 ```matlab
 [f,g] = dlfeval(@model,net,dlX,t);